htoyll8/self-correction-2026/notes.md

 ## Repair Trees in Self-Repair

+### Two Complementary Analyses

+We perform **two complementary analyses**, each capturing a different aspect of self-repair.

+**(1) Sequential “Rolling-Ball” Self-Repair.**
+First, we construct *repair trees*, where each repair is conditioned on the previous program’s output and feedback—a process we call the *rolling-ball* model of self-repair.
+This captures the **true causal dynamics** of iterative refinement: every node represents a new model invocation that depends on the most recent failed attempt.
+As a result, programs within a single tree are **not independent**; they form a temporally linked trajectory that reflects how the model learns to fix its own mistakes over time.

+**(2) Bootstrapped i.i.d.
+Resampling.**
+Second, we perform a **bootstrapped resampling** analysis to estimate *pass@k* efficiently across different generation budgets.
+The goal of this step is to approximate how success rates change with varying numbers of seeds, feedbacks, and repairs—without having to regenerate new repair trees for every setting.
+To do this, we first build one large *master repair tree* for each task, containing
+(N_p \ge n_p) initial seeds,
+(N_f \ge n_f) feedback messages per failed seed, and (N_r \ge n_r) repairs per feedback.
+We then simulate smaller experiments by randomly sampling (n_p) seeds, (n_f) feedbacks, and (n_r) repairs (with replacement) from this frozen master tree.

+This two-stage design serves **two purposes**:

+1. The *rolling-ball* analysis measures how models actually behave under iterative, feedback-conditioned repair—capturing causal improvement dynamics.
+2. The *bootstrapped resampling* analysis provides an efficient, *i.i.d.*-style estimate of pass@k (à la Chen et al., 2021), showing how success probability scales with available generation budget while remaining computationally feasible.

 ### Experimental Context

 We evaluate self-repair on HumanEval-style benchmarks (e.g., **HumanEval-X**, **MBPP**, and **TransCoder** tasks).